penpaperkeycode/nnq_cnd_study/README.md

 ## Presentation with Video :

-Neural Network Quantization & Compact Network Development Study
+Neural Network Quantization & Compact Network Design Study

 ### Week1: Introduction of NNQ&CND
 **Title: A Piece of Weight**